 Ask the previous homeowner if they have ever had water problems.
 They are required by law to disclose storm water drainage problems but some do not.

-A common problems is when a neighbor hires a contractor to solve their problem and the contractor regrades and redirects the flow of water to the downstream neighbor's property.
+A common problems is when a neighbor hires a contractor to solve their problem and the contractor regrades and redirects the flow of water onto the downstream neighbor's property.

 Two single ladies in metro Atlanta lived side by side for years.
 They were very good neighbors and helped each other as neighbors.

-The upstream neighbor hires a contractor to regrade her yard and haul in some topsoil.
+The upstream neighbor hired a contractor to re-grade her yard and haul-in topsoil.
 He also built a short wall near the property line.
 The neighbor is happy with what the contractor had done in her yard.
 It looked good.

 Then, it rained and the rainwater came gushing onto the downstream neighbor and damaged her property.
 The contractor did not want to take responsibility for the storm water damage and refused to help.

 The ladies ended up in court and became the worst of enemies.

 A number of civil engineers are trained and experienced in stormwater damage issues.
 Seek the help a professional.